MichielVanDerWinden/blog/content/posts/5-software-setup-for-cloud-engineering-and-development/index.md

         * Python
  * Ferdium - Free, open source version of Franz.
 Used to combine all my messaging tools into one application (Whatsapp, Google Chat, Slack)
  * [Feeds](https://gfeeds.gabmus.org/) - Simple, easy to use RSS reader with the option to show the entire page in-application whilst others only show a title and summary with a link to said post.
+ * [Special mention: WineGUI](https://github.com/winegui/WineGUI) - As I've ran into some problems with runnning Windows-only applications (or some older games that aren't on Steam), I've looked into an easier way of handling Wine setups.
+WineGUI is a really simple but insanely powerful GUI for Wine.

 As you can see, this list is short and simple.
 I don't need much to do my work - 50% of it is browser based anyways.
 Of course this will change over time, as needs arise or I find other applications, tools or extensions that are to my liking.
 Still, I find that I can work quite comfortably with nearly the same efficiency as I had on my Macbook Pro whilst keeping the costs down and making it easily possible to reinstall the system without much downtime.